Excerpt from the official Academic Programs Catalog.

 The Bachelor of Science degree in Athletic Training is designed to prepare students for job opportunities in collegiate, professional, clinical, high school, and industrial settings.
 Students who graduate from this program may enter professional physical therapy programs, medical programs, or graduate studies in kinesiology.
 The degree is accredited by the Commission on Accreditation of Athletic Training (CAATE).

-Admission to the athletic training major is competitive.
+Admission to the athletic training major is competitive and requires completion of at least 31 credits.
 A limited number of students are admitted.
 The deadline for application to the major is February 1.
 The decision regarding admission to the major is based on the following criteria:

 Submission of the following: (a) an application to the major in athletic training; (b) an essay expressing reasons for selecting the field of athletic training; and (c) three letters of personal reference.